 - Exactly one issue (if multiple, split across tickets and link)

-- (If Defect) Reproducible demonstration of problem (commands that can be duplicated in a repl are preferred), and a description of what you think should happen instead
+- (If Defect) Reproducible demonstration of problem (commands that can be duplicated in a repl are preferred, particularly a plain Clojure repl, not a Leiningen repl), and a description of what you think should happen instead

 - (If Enhancement) Statement of the what should be improved